matiaszanolli/ArchiveBox/README.md

 **ArchiveBox-Redux is basically the server alternative to ArchiveBox.**

+First of all, robustness if what you need and it's what you'll have.
+Backed by the latest PostgreSQL server and

 The only requirement you have to fulfill for this moment to run ArchiveBox-Redux is a CUDA-capable card and have the proper drivers (or CUDA Toolkit in Linux), as well as a recent Docker release.

+As far as a CPU-only version, you can use the new CPU-only docker-compose file and try how keyword extraction works for you.
+You can disable it from the settings if you find it too heavy to run.
-As far as a CPU-only version, I plan on expanding the using a less accurate model like YAKE for CPU users, which is still pretty good and has an extremely good performance on CPU users.
-But why let our GPU go to waste if we have one, right?
+I plan on using a less accurate model like YAKE for CPU users, which is still pretty good and has an extremely good performance on CPU.

 **You can feed it URLs one at a time, or schedule regular imports** from browser bookmarks or history, feeds like RSS, bookmark services like Pocket/Pinboard, and more.
 See <a href="#input-formats">input formats</a> for a full list.